jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 This is a way to counteract a potential downside of the abundance of free and open content described above.
-As Anderson wrote in Free , “People often don’t care as much about things they don’t pay for, and as a result they don’t think as much about how they consume
+As Anderson wrote in Free, “People often don’t care as much about things they don’t pay for, and as a result they don’t think as much about how they consume
 ```

-them.”^22 If even the tiny act of volition of pay-
+them.”[^22] If even the tiny act of volition of pay-
 ing one penny for something changes our
 perception of that thing, then surely the act
 of remixing it enhances our perception expo-
-nentially.^23 We know that people will pay more
+nentially.[^23] We know that people will pay more
-for products they had a part in creating.^24 And
+for products they had a part in creating.[^24] And
 we know that creating something, no matter
 what quality, brings with it a type of creative
 satisfaction that can never be replaced by con-
-suming something created by someone else.^25
+suming something created by someone else.[^25]
 Actively engaging with the content helps us
 avoid the type of aimless consumption that
 anyone who has absentmindedly scrolled
 through their social-media feeds for an hour
 knows all too well.
-In his book, _Cognitive Sur-
+In his book, _Cognitive Sur-_
-plus_ , Clay Shirky says, “To participate is to act
+_plus_, Clay Shirky says, “To participate is to act
 as if your presence matters, as if, when you see
 something or hear something, your response
-is part of the event.”^26 Opening the door to
+is part of the event.”[^26] Opening the door to
 your content can get people more deeply tied
 to your work.